Evaluation Policy

 Introduction

-The various legal regulations contain more or less clear requests to universities to evaluate studies and teaching in order to check that the educational mandate is being fulfilled.
-These formulations, which are subject to political demands, represent requirements whose realization ties up valuable resources.
+Various legal regulations contain more or less explicit requirements for universities to evaluate studies and teaching in order to ensure that the educational mandate is being fulfilled.
+These politically shaped formulations represent obligations whose implementation ties up valuable resources.
 In the interests of the educational mission, a solution should therefore be sought that conserves resources as much as possible.
-However, a simple ad hoc solution is hardly compatible with the demands of a university.
-The development of procedures for the evaluation of studies and teaching is more comparable to the development of psychodiagnostic tests.
-Only they can meet the various expectations associated with evaluation in the long term.
+However, a simple ad hoc solution is hardly compatible with the standards of a university.
+The development of procedures for the evaluation of studies and teaching is more comparable to the development of psychodiagnostic tests, as only such procedures can meet the diverse expectations associated with evaluation in the long term.

 Legal framework

 Section 5 of the Lower Saxony Higher Education Act (NHG) stipulates in its first paragraph that the evaluation of studies requires the involvement of an independent organization.
-Since the beginning of the 1990s, the Central Evaluation and Accreditation Agency (ZEvA) founded by the universities of Lower Saxony has developed standards for this.
-In the current version of the NHG, the evaluation of courses before the end of each semester has also been regulated in a new, second paragraph of § 5.
+Since the early 1990s, the Central Evaluation and Accreditation Agency (ZEvA), founded by the universities of Lower Saxony, has developed standards for this purpose.
+In the current version of the NHG, the evaluation of courses before the end of each semester has also been regulated in a new second paragraph of § 5 (Section 5).

 Regulations of the MHH

-The combination of these legal bases results in the need to develop a mixture of different procedures and implement fixed processes for the evaluation of the medicine study program in Lower Saxony.
-The updated regulations for the evaluation of studies and teaching (pdf) adopted in December 2022 were therefore based on the standards for evaluation of the German Society for Evaluation.
-With the introduction of the model degree program in medicine (HannibaL), these general evaluation regulations were supplemented by program-specific evaluation regulations in order to take into account the special features and legal requirements of a model degree program and the greater acceptance of the evaluation of studies and teaching at the MHH (pdf) Both together largely comply with the European Standards and Guidelines for Quality Assurance.
+The combination of these legal foundations creates the need to develop a mix of different procedures and to implement standardized processes for the evaluation of the medical degree program in Lower Saxony.
+The updated regulations for the evaluation of studies and teaching (pdf), adopted in December 2022, were therefore aligned with the evaluation standards of the German Evaluation Society.
+With the introduction of the model medical degree program (HannibaL), these general evaluation regulations were supplemented by program-specific regulations in order to take into account the particular characteristics and legal requirements of a model degree program and to strenghten acceptance of the evaluation of studies and teaching at MHH (pdf).
+Taken together, both sets of regulations largely comply with the European Standards and Guidelines for Quality Assurance.